Comprachicos: Historical references

+Hugo

 Victor Hugo's novel The Man Who Laughs is the story of a young aristocrat kidnapped and disfigured by his captors to display a permanent malicious grin.
 At the opening of the book, Hugo provides a description of the Comprachicos:

 The Comprachicos worked on man as the Chinese work on trees.
 A sort of fantastic stunted thing left their hands; it was ridiculous and wonderful.
 They could touch up a little being with such skill that its father could not have recognized it.
 Sometimes they left the spine straight and remade the face.
 Children destined for tumblers had their joints dislocated in a masterly manner; thus gymnasts were made.
 Not only did the Comprachicos take away his face from the child; they also took away his memory.
 At least, they took away all they could of it; the child had no consciousness of the mutilation to which he had been subjected.
 Of burnings by sulphur and incisions by the iron he remembered nothing.
 The Comprachicos deadened the little patient by means of a stupefying powder which was thought to be magical and which suppressed all pain.

 According to John Boynton Kaiser, "Victor Hugo has given us a pretty faithful picture of many characteristic details of social England of the 17th century; but the word Comprachicos is used to describe a people whose characteristics are an unhistorical conglomeration of much that was once actual but then obsolete in the history of human society."

-One of the common creations of the Comprachicos was supposed to be artificial dwarfs, formed "by anointing babies' spines with the grease of bats, moles and dormice" and using drugs such as "dwarf elder, knotgrass, and daisy juice".
-The conception was known to Shakespeare, as Beatrice K. Otto pointed out, quoting A Midsummer Night's Dream:Get you gone, dwarf;You minimus, of hindering knot-grass made;